Does this test have other names?

 for the test, and other things.
 Your test results may not mean you have a problem.

 Ask your healthcare provider what your test results mean for you.

 Results are given in picograms per milliliter (pg/mL).
 Normal findings are:

-Higher levels may also be caused by obstructive sleep apnea.
+Higher levels may also be caused by obstructive sleep apnea, stress, or other illnesses.